jodyhuntatx/Accelerator-SAIA-toolkit/sia-db-runbook/README.md

 - Just kidding, this doesn't work

-## 7. Create a safe & accounts for the DB admin the Strong account
+## 7. Create a safe & accounts for the DB admin and the Strong account

 - Create safe
 - Add member: "Secure Infrastructure Privilege Cloud Ephemeral Access" role with all three Access permissions (List/Use/Retrieve)